Chatteris: Sport

-The town's football club, Chatteris Town, was founded in 1920 and currently play in the Kershaw Premier Division of the Cambridgeshire Football Association County League.
+The town's football club, Chatteris Town, known as The Lillies were founded in 1920 and are currently members of the Peterborough and District Football League Premier Division.
+They play at the West Street ground.
+The women's team, Chatteris Town Lillies Ladies, was re-established in 2021, and are currently competing in Division Two of the Cambridgeshire Girls and Women's League.

+The youth section The Young Lillies has teams up to the age of U18.

 The town also has a cricket club, Chatteris Cricket Club, which was founded in 1879.
 The club has five senior teams and four youth teams that compete in both the Fenland and Cambridgeshire leagues.
 Chatteris CC won the St Ivo Midweek League in 2008 and 2009 going both seasons unbeaten.